 Can my estate go to my child/grandchild who is disabled?

 Leaving a bequest or giving gifts to a person with special needs often requires planning.
 Many persons with special needs will at some time receive government assistance in the form of Medicaid or Social Security Income.
 But the person must meet certain financial requirements to receive assistance.
 The person may lose their benefits if given an amount directly.
-Fortunately, proper planning through use of a special needs trust, also known as a supplemental needs trust, can allow you to provide the person with additional financial support without jeopardizing their government benefits.
+Fortunately, proper planning through the use of a special needs trust, also known as a supplemental needs trust, can allow you to provide the person with additional financial support without jeopardizing their government benefits.

 What Happens If I Do No Estate Planning?